Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 it has a return type that is defined automatically trough it's return statements ( that must all return the same type ).
 If there is a need to return a base construct trough different derived constructs upcasting must be used trough the as keyword ( it can return null, caller has the responsability of null checking )

+the `returns <type>;` keyword is a empty block tag used to indicate the return type of a tag block ( like in attributes and functions ).

 if the effect is not defined ( abstract like function ) a return type must be defined, the compiler needs to know what inputs and return type the function has.